peterhoward42/minikafka/docs/log.md

 *  Clean up comments a bit
 o  Now do time based message culling
     *  Let test be > N seconds old.
+Server setting.
-Server setting. o  Swithcing to feature branch o  Server launch param for now. o  Decision making run by svr o  Passes message to store (extend interface) o  Log the culls from the svr not the store o  memstore impl... o  Now do getter client o  Configure host from envars o  Add tests
+    *  Swithcing to feature branch o  Have server launch a goroutine for this - constructed with a age limit param o  Server launch param for now. o  Decision making run by svr o  Passes message to store (extend interface) o  Log the culls from the svr not the store o  memstore impl... o  Consider error handling from the startCulling go routine? o  Now do getter client o  Configure host from envars o  Add tests